Business Charts & Dashboards

 By focusing on a discernable difference in the values of color (dark to light) it doesn't matter what colors were used, but for color-sighted individuals, the palettes were still enjoyable, and colorblind people can see the differences as well.

-A completed typical dashboard page, program identifiers, navigation at top, feedback to the right, with 7 consumption charts, a trend chart, and reason chart, followed by a table.
+In progress a typical dashboard page, program identifiers, navigation at top, feedback to the right, with 7 consumption charts, a trend chart, and the reasons chart, followed by a table.

 Still to come...